MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/release-notes/winui3-project-reunion-0.5-preview.md

 - Custom titlebar capabilities: new [Window.ExtendsContentIntoTitleBar](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.window.extendscontentintotitlebar) and [Window.SetTitleBar](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.window.settitlebar) APIs that allow developers to create custom title bars in desktop apps.
 - VirtualSurfaceImageSource support

-For more information on both the benefits of WinUI 3 and the WinUI roadmap, see the [Windows UI Library Roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md) on GitHub.

 ### Provide feedback and suggestions

 We welcome your feedback in the [WinUI GitHub repo](https://github.com/microsoft/microsoft-ui-xaml/issues/new/choose).

-### What's coming next?

-Take a look at our detailed [feature roadmap](https://github.com/microsoft/microsoft-ui-xaml/blob/master/docs/roadmap.md#winui-30-feature-roadmap) to see when specific features will be brought into WinUI 3.

 ## Limitations and known issues